We Proudly Serve All of California

 March 28, 2025

 Road rage can turn into aggressive or violent behavior that leads to dangerous situations on the road.
 In California, road rage incidents can carry serious legal consequences, according to Cal.
 Veh.
 Code § 13210, a driver who commits an assault (often called “road rage”) could see their driver’s license suspended for six months for a first offense and one year for any future offenses.
-At Banafshe Law Firm, we want to help you understand road rage and learn how to manage it so you can drive safely.
+At BANA LAW, we want to help you understand road rage and learn how to manage it so you can drive safely.
 What is Road Rage?
 Road rage involves unsafe driving acts like tailgating, weaving through traffic, yelling or making rude gestures, and sometimes even violence.
 It’s different from basic impatience because road rage is driven by anger that may escalate quickly.
 Serious incidents have gone as far as assault or even firing a weapon, as seen in People v.
 Le (137 Cal.
 App.
 4th 54).
-Such…
+Such behavior…

 Car Accident PTSD